imagej/imagej.github.io/_pages/news/2009-07-07_-_Object_Counter3D_included.md

 description: test description
 ---

 Thanks to Daniel James White, and Fabrice Cordelières, we have the newest version of the [Object Counter3D](/plugins/3d-objects-counter) plugin in Fiji now.
-Please use {% include bc content='Help | Update Fiji'%} to get it.
+Please use {% include bc path='Help | Update Fiji'%} to get it.